exegesis-js/exegesis/docs/Tutorial.md

 and host it with Exegesis on node.js.
 You can find complete source for this tutorial [here](https://github.com/exegesis-js/exegesis/tree/master/samples/tutorial).

+OpenAPI 3.0.0 is the successor to Swagger - version 2.0 was known as the Swagger Specification.
+While there are a few choices for implementing OpenAPI 2.0/Swagger on node.js, Exegesis is the first complete server-framework for implementing version 3.0.0 of the spec.

 ## Project

 First, let's create the scaffold of our project: